LincaMarius/ISAP-1_Computer_Project/README.md

 # SAP 1 Computer

-The improved version of the SAP computer
+The improved version of the SAP-1 computer.

+This is the SAP-1 computer functionality optimization process at the block diagram level that I went through.

 By: Lincă Marius Gheorghe.